 Drinking green tea is an excellent natural way to enjoy the benefits of L-theanine.
 However, concentrated L-theanine supplements are available and can provide quick results, especially for calming nervous tension before a stressful situation.

-L’ashwagandha is an adaptogenic plant widely used in Ayurvedic medicine for its anti-stress properties.
+Theashwagandha is an adaptogenic plant widely used in Ayurvedic medicine for its anti-stress properties.
 As an adaptogen, it helps the body better cope with stressful situations by regulating cortisol levels, the stress hormone. (read here:

-The ashwagandha, Indian ginseng and its properties
+Ashwagandha, Indian ginseng, and its properties

 The effectiveness of ashwagandha against anxiety